-This is a topic that needs addressed due to misconceptions that stem from thoughts of men rather than the actual truth on the matter.
+This topic that needs addressed due to misconceptions that stem from thoughts of men rather than the actual truth on the matter.

-This is misleading some, because to people who do not know the Word apart from influence and tradition, this teaches them there are only 10 commandments, which is not true, and they will go through their lives thinking when the scriptures talk about Law and Commandments it is only talking about 10.
+This is something that helps in misleading quite a few people, because to people who do not know the scriptures apart from influence and tradition, this leads them to think that there are only 10 commandments from Elohim, which is not true, and they may go through their lives thinking when the scriptures talk about Law and Commandments it is only talking about 10.

-Though sadly, those who are under this impression still fail to keep even just 10.
+Though sadly, most of those who believe such a thing still fail to keep even just 10.

-This misconception inside of modern Christianity helps cause people to not search for the law of YHWH, and it also misleads them into thinking they may be doing decently well at obeying the Father.
+The misconception of thinking these are the only commandments can cause people to not search for the Law of YHWH, since they think they have the Law, and it also misleads them into thinking they may be doing good enough and decently well at obeying the Father, but in reality there are some more commandments that we need to keep and teach to our children.

-Now if someone was to really keep those 10 commandments, they would be doing very well, since those are 10 major commands, though we can't ignore the rest of the Words of Elohim, and we can't say to the Father we're going to just pick and choose from what he told us, and then expect him to be satisfied with us.
+Now, if someone was to really keep the 10 commandments, they would be doing very well, since those are 10 major commands, though we can't ignore the rest of the Words of Elohim, and we can't say to the Father we're going to just pick and choose from what he told us, and then expect him to be satisfied with us.

-There are many simple commandments, most of them are common sense.
+There are multiple simple commandments, most of them are common sense.

-The popular commandment count from men is 613 commands total, but their lists they have compiled are very corrupt, and I do not recommend anyone reading these lists because they twist the actual Law of YHWH, so there could be more than 613 or much less.
+The popular commandment count from men is 613 commands total, but their lists they have compiled are very distorted and even corrupt, and I do not recommend anyone reading these lists because they twist the actual Law of YHWH.

 I personally have not added them up yet, but I can testify to you that they're simple and easy to recall.